 Even though SFDX aids admins, it does create some challenges as well.
 These challenges include:

 SFDX is a complex system that may require significant customization and configuration to work effectively.
-This can make it difficult for admins who are unfamiliar with modern development practices.
+This can make it difficult for admins unfamiliar with modern development practices.
 SFDX also requires admins to learn new tools and processes, which can be time-exhausting.

 SFDX utilizes version control, which may be a new concept for many admins.
 This can require additional training and effort.